TRxADE HEALTH (NASDAQ:MEDS) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of TRxADE HEALTH (NASDAQ:MEDS) from a hold rating to a buy rating in a report published on Wednesday morning, Zacks.com reports.
-Zacks Investment Research currently has $4.00 target price on the stock.
+TRxADE HEALTH (NASDAQ:MEDS) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.
+The firm currently has a $3.00 price target on the stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 3.45% from the company’s current price.

 According to Zacks, “TRxADE HEALTH INC. is a health services IT company focused on digitalizing the retail pharmacy experience.
 TRxADE HEALTH INC., formerly known as TRxADE Group Inc., is based in TAMPA, FL. “

-Several institutional investors have recently bought and sold shares of MEDS.
-National Asset Management Inc. lifted its holdings in shares of TRxADE HEALTH by 4.2% during the third quarter.
-National Asset Management Inc. now owns 277,703 shares of the company’s stock valued at $1,368,000 after purchasing an additional 11,203 shares in the last quarter.
-Vanguard Group Inc. purchased a new stake in shares of TRxADE HEALTH during the 2nd quarter valued at about $613,000.
-Geode Capital Management LLC grew its stake in shares of TRxADE HEALTH by 105.1% in the third quarter.
+A number of institutional investors have recently modified their holdings of the stock.
+National Asset Management Inc. raised its position in TRxADE HEALTH by 4.2% in the third quarter.
+National Asset Management Inc. now owns 277,703 shares of the company’s stock worth $1,368,000 after acquiring an additional 11,203 shares during the period.
+Blueshift Asset Management LLC bought a new position in TRxADE HEALTH in the second quarter worth approximately $59,000.
+International Assets Investment Management LLC bought a new position in TRxADE HEALTH in the third quarter worth approximately $71,000.
+Virtu Financial LLC bought a new position in TRxADE HEALTH in the second quarter worth approximately $94,000.
+Finally, Geode Capital Management LLC raised its position in TRxADE HEALTH by 105.1% in the third quarter.
 Geode Capital Management LLC now owns 42,057 shares of the company’s stock worth $208,000 after acquiring an additional 21,547 shares during the period.
-Virtu Financial LLC bought a new stake in shares of TRxADE HEALTH in the second quarter worth approximately $94,000.
-Finally, International Assets Investment Management LLC purchased a new position in shares of TRxADE HEALTH during the third quarter valued at approximately $71,000.
-6.24% of the stock is owned by institutional investors and hedge funds.
+Institutional investors own 6.24% of the company’s stock.

 TRxADE HEALTH, Inc provides an online platform for pharmaceutical purchasers.
 It owns and operates a business-to-business web-based marketplace focuses on the United States pharmaceutical industry.
 The firm operates web-based market platform that enables trade among healthcare buyers and sellers of pharmaceuticals, accessories and services.